nytimes/three-story-controls/docs/three-story-controls.pathpointscontrols.md

 ## Remarks

+Control scheme to transition the camera between specific points (frames) along a path specified through an `AnimationClip`<!-- -->.
+A mouse wheel or swipe or keyboard arrow event triggers the camera to smoothly transition from one given frame number to the next.

 Note: CSS property `touch-action: none` will probably be needed on listener element.

 See [PathPointsControlsProps](./three-story-controls.pathpointscontrolsprops.md) for all properties that can be passed to the constructor.